nrkno/sofie-quantel-gateway/README.md

 Note that once loaded onto a port/server, the fragments are no longer directly linked with a clip and so the `clipID` property is set to `-1`.

-All fragments can be cleared from the port by sending a DELETE request to the port's fragments resource.
-By default, this will clear (_wipe_ is the Quantel CORBA API term) all fragments from the port between offset `0` and the current play head offset.
+Some fragments can be cleared from the port by sending a DELETE request to the port's fragments resource.
+By default, this will clear (_wipe_ is the Quantel CORBA API term) all fragments from the port between offset `0` up to the current play head offset.
 To provide a time range for this operation, use the `start` and `frames` query parameters:

     /:zoneID/server/:serverID/port/:portID/fragments(?start=:start&frames=:frames)

 The `:start` parameter is the first frame in the port's timeline to wipe from and `:frames` is the count of frames to wipe forward from that point.
 The `:start` parameter defaults to `0`.
 If `:frames` is omitted, all frames from the given start offset to the current play position will be wiped, which will be no frames if `:start` is after the play head offset.
 The range of frames to wipe must not include the current play position.
 Check the Boolean-valued `wiped` property of the response message to see that whether the fragments were successfully cleared.

+To completely clear a port of all fragments, see port reset.

 ### Cloning clips